Primary Election Results

 There are two open seats on City Council this year.
 In a ranked choice election with two winners, candidates need to earn at least 1/3 of the votes to win a seat.

 Why a third?
-Because only two candidates can each win more than a 1/3 of the votes.
+Because only two candidates can each win more than a 1/3 of the votes, no matter how many people run.

 The ballots are counted in rounds until two candidates get enough votes to win.